numpy/numpy/doc/neps/missing-data.rst

     >>> # The underlying number 1 value in 'a[0]' was untouched

-Copying values between the mask-based implementation and the NA bit pattern implementation will transparently do the correct thing, turning the NA bit pattern into a masked value, or a masked value into the NA bit pattern where appropriate.
-The one exception is if a valid value in a masked array happens to have the NA bit pattern, copying this value to the NA form of the dtype will cause it to become NA as well.
+Copying values between the mask-based implementation and the bitpattern implementation will transparently do the correct thing, turning the bitpattern into a masked value, or a masked value into the bitpattern where appropriate.
+The one exception is if a valid value in a masked array happens to have the NA bitpattern, copying this value to the NA form of the dtype will cause it to become NA as well.